webpack/webpack.js.org/src/content/guides/development.md

 ## Choosing a Development Tool

 W> Some text editors have a "safe write" function that might interfere with some of the following tools.
-Read [Adjusting Your text Editor](#adjusting-your-text-editor) for a solution to these issues.
+Read [Adjusting Your Text Editor](#adjusting-your-text-editor) for a solution to these issues.

 It quickly becomes a hassle to manually run `npm run build` every time you want to compile your code.